kaytotes/ImprovedBlizzardUI/README.md

 Improved Blizzard UI is an attempt to improve the default Blizzard interface.
 This has been customized to how I personally like my UI set up.
 There is some very basic configuration in game but things like positioning and scale of items still needs modifying directly in the LUA.

-Only 1920x1080 is supported out of the box other resolutions will need tweaks.
+Only 1920x1080 and 2560x1440 are supported / tested out of the box so some other resolutions may need tweaks.

 Localized for enGB / enUS / deDE (ben2k1690) / ruRU (A few strings missing).
 See end of page for information if you would like to help localise.